crossorigin="anonymous">

 Daily Activities: Explore situations where the Oura Ring can get wet

-Oura Ring users can confidently engage in numerous daily activities involving water without removing their device.
+Oura Ring users can confidently engage in numerous daily water-related activities without removing their device.
 These include:

 Washing Hands

-The ring is perfectly safe during frequent hand washing, an activity users do multiple times daily.
+The ring is perfectly safe during frequent handwashing, which users do multiple times daily.
 Exposure to water and soap in this context does not harm the ring, thanks to its advanced water resistance and robust construction.

 Showering